youknowone/ring/README.rst

 To use memcache or redis, don't forget to install related libraries.
 For example: python-memcached, python3-memcached, pylibmc, redis-py etc

-It may require to install and run related services too: memcached and redis.
+It may require to install and run related services on your system too.
+Look for `memcached` and `redis` for your system.

 Contributors